nene/nene/README.md

 🚲 My other passion is riding stupid-long distances on a road bike.
 I guess that's also a theme - I like doing hard stuff.

-🔭 It happens that I'm also looking for a job.
-Feel free to send me an e-mail me if you have a project that's at least as hard as writing an SQL parser.

 [sql formatter]: https://github.com/sql-formatter-org/sql-formatter
 [lebab]: https://github.com/lebab/lebab
 [jsduck]: https://github.com/senchalabs/jsduck